 What are the possible side effects of FORTEO?

-- FORTEO can cause serious side effects including a decrease in blood pressure when you change positions.
-Some people feel dizzy, get a fast heartbeat, or feel faint right after the first few doses.
+- Decrease in blood pressure when you change positions.
+Some people may feel dizzy, get a fast heartbeat, or feel light-headed right after the first few doses of FORTEO.
 This usually happens within 4 hours of taking FORTEO and goes away within a few hours.
-For the first few doses, take your injections of FORTEO in a place where you can sit or lie down right away if you get these symptoms.
-If your symptoms get worse or do not go away, stop taking FORTEO and call your healthcare provider before you continue using FORTEO.
+For the first few doses, give your injections of FORTEO in a place where you can sit or lie down right away if you get these symptoms.
+If your symptoms get worse or do not go away, contact your healthcare provider before you continue using FORTEO.

-TE Con ISI 09Sep2013
+TE CON ISI 14SEP2022